 Marc A. Rubenstein

-Marc Rubenstein, a partner in the life sciences practice group, focuses on representing clients in the biotechnology, medical device and pharmaceutical industries in a wide variety of transactions, including license and collaboration agreements, public and private securities offerings and mergers and acquisitions.
+Marc Rubenstein is co-managing partner of the Boston office, co-chair of the firm’s Life Sciences and Healthcare Industry Group and co-chair of the firm’s Emerging Company and Venture Capital specialty group.
+Marc focuses on representing clients in the biotechnology, medical device and pharmaceutical industries in a wide variety of transactions, including license and collaboration agreements, public and private securities offerings and mergers and acquisitions.
 He has extensive experience representing life sciences clients in structuring and negotiating collaborative research, development and licensing arrangements.
 In these transactions, Marc has represented both licensors and licensees, and has negotiated early and late stage product agreements and platform and drug discovery deals.
 In addition, he has broad experience negotiating supply and manufacturing agreements, distribution and co- promotion agreements, university license agreements, sponsored research agreements and other commercial agreements that arise regularly in the life sciences industry.

 - Represented ImmunoGen in its collaboration and option agreement with Jazz Pharmaceuticals, granting Jazz exclusive, worldwide rights to opt into development and commercialization of two early-stage, hematology-related antibody-drug conjugate programs, as well as an additional program to be designated during the term of the agreement.
 Jazz paid $75 million upfront and committed to pay $100 million in development funding plus milestones and royalties.

 - Represented Vertex Pharmaceuticals in its $230 million licensing agreement with Merck KGaA, in which Merck obtained the worldwide development and commercialization rights of four research and development programs from Vertex that represent novel approaches to the treatment of cancer.